To refer to AudioQuest as a ‘cable company’ is a like saying Apple is a ‘computer company’ — it’s only part of the story.

-I don’t recall the specifics of the Helwegen’s Munich music but but on player outline definition and micro dynamic alertness, each CD sounded better than the last.
+I don’t recall the specifics of the Helwegen’s Munich music but on player outline definition and micro-dynamic alertness, each CD sounded better than the last.
 The audible delta between CD #3 and CD #1 wasn’t enormous but neither was it trivial.

 At the behest of the audience, Helwegen repeated the demo, this time jumping directly from the Niagara 1000 burn to the first made with the Alesis connected to the wall with a stock power cable.
 The latter sounded marginally flatter than the former – a slightly deflated tyre or a baked cake that hasn’t quite fully risen.
 Sat in the front row of the demo, the occasional gasp and murmur from behind me confirmed that I wasn’t imagining the things taking place in front of me.
 “Was zur hölle?”
 (What the hell?)

 At this point, some readers will find their interest piqued, others will remain indifferent and a small minority will begin plotting conspiracy theories: that manufacturers are liars, perpetrators of trickery, all in direct pursuit of the bigger bucks.
-Conveniently ignoring the potential for a major dent to years of reputations built, our conspiracy theorists reasons that anyone falling for such alleged sleight of hand are fools, conned by the audio conmen.
+Conveniently ignoring the potential for a major dent to years of reputations built, our conspiracy theorists reason that anyone falling for such alleged sleight of hand is a fool, conned by the audio conmen.

 To admit that there might be something in the Niagara 1000 – or products like it – is to open oneself up to the possibility that there is still more to be wrung from one’s existing audio hardware.
 A conspiracy theory about conspiracy theorists?
 With a clear lack of evidence on both fronts, either both theories are true; or both are false.